NVIDIA/cutlass/media/docs/efficient_gemm.md

 in the output tile to each thread is chosen to maximize performance of the matrix multiply computation but does not result in efficient, coalesced loads and stores to global memory.

-The epilogue is a separate phase in which threads exchange data through shared memory then cooperatively access global memory using efficient striped access patterns.
+The epilogue is a separate phase in which threads exchange data through shared memory, then cooperatively access global memory using efficient striped access patterns.
 It is also the phase in which linear scaling and other elementwise operations may be conveniently computed using the matrix product results as inputs.